Stable v3.13.0

 title string Human-readable title

-status string One of: open, implemented, superseded, deprecated
+status string One of: draft, open, implemented, superseded, deprecated

 created_at string ISO 8601 date (YYYY-MM-DD)